zpengmei/geom2vec/README.md

 )
 ```

-3. Once finished, users can refer to `geom2vec.downstream_models.VAMPNet` for dimensionality reduction, and
+3. Once finished, users can refer to `geom2vec.downstream_models.VAMPNet` and `geom2vec.downstream_models.StopVAMPNet` for dimensionality reduction, and
 `geom2vec.downstream_models.VarComm` for committer function estimation.
 We provide tutorials for these tasks
 in the `tutorial` folder.
 From `geom2vec.Lobe`, users can find the general model architecture
 for all downstream tasks.